tanykim/quantify-your-year-data-generator/README.md

 Various datasets generators for [Quantify Your Year project](http://tany.kim/quantify-your-year)

-This repo includes dataset generators of tweets, location history, step/floor counter, electricity usage, car odometer.
+This repo includes dataset generators of reactions on Facebook, tweets, location history, step/floor counter, electricity usage, car odometer.
 Depending on the availability of your data sources, use the generators.

 Each python file generates both setting and dataset json files for the front-end visualization.